 Birds – Namibia

-With just over 700 recorded species, many of them seasonal, Namibia doesn't have as many resident bird species as some other African destinations.
-However, the arid habitat is home to a high number of dry-country specials with limited distribution, which is of particular interest to birders.
+With just over 700 species recorded, many of them seasonal, Namibia doesn’t have as many resident birds as some other African destinations.
+However, the arid habitat is home to a high number of dry-country specials with limited distribution.
 Although dune lark is the only endemic species in Namibia (occurring in Namibia only), there are many near-endemics, which are easier to see here than in neighboring countries.
-The intra-African and Palaearctic migrants from Europe are present from September to April.
+The intra-African and Palearctic migrants are present from September to April.

 (NE) near-endemic = also lives in neighboring countries

 Other Birding Specials–Treats for Avid Birders